javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-arrow-functions-basics/article.md

 let sum = (a, b) => {  // the curly brace opens a multiline function let result = a + b;
 *!*
-  return result; // if we use curly braces, use return to get results */!*
+  return result; // if we use curly braces, then we need an explicit "return" */!*
 };